angelacorte/fieldVMC/README.md

 the resource (resp. success) distribution flows, the thicker they are, the more resource (resp. success) is being transferred.

 The experiments are:
-- _selfConstruction_: self-construction from a single node (growth from seed),
+- _legacySelfConstruction_: self-construction from a single node (growth from seed),
-- _selfRepair_: self-repair after disruption (network segmentation) with no regeneration (cutting).
+- _selfDivision_: self-division after disruption (network segmentation) with no regeneration (cutting).
    The segmentation is performed by removing a part of the structure after 500 simulated seconds, and the nodes are not able to regenerate the missing part;
 - _selfIntegration_: self-integration of multiple FieldVMC systems (grafting).
    Two distinct structures are created, and after 500 simulated seconds, they are merged into a single structure;